minqiaowang/minqiaowang.github.io/globally-distributed-database-with-raft/create-sample-schema/create-sample-schema.md

 - Verify that the DDLs have been propagated to all the shards
 - Insert data into the sharded table
 - Import dump file into the sharded tables.
+- Setup and run the sample application

 ### Prerequisites

 This lab assumes you have already completed the following:
-- Deploy the RAFT Sharded Database
+- Deploy the Globally Distributed Database with RAFT
+- Set up the non sharded database

 ## Task 1: Create Sample Schema